Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Experimental Results

+We further perform paired $t$-tests for different lags and horizons to check whether $H$ and $L$ play a significant role in the resulting predictions.
+We summarize the results in Table~\ref{table_ttest}, where $H$ is fixed and $L$ is varied in the top part of the table, and $H$ is varied and $L$ is fixed in the bottom part of the table.
+The test result is either 1 or 0 indicating whether a hypothesis that the two models being compared are the same can be rejected (1) or not (0) at a 0.05 significance level.
+The results consistently suggest that the difference is significant in all cases when either $L$ is varied or $H$ is.

+We provide an illustration of the resulting predictions for all 32 sensors in Figures \ref{ex} and \ref{npeak}, for a high-demand scenario and a low demand scenario, respectively.

+These are the resulting 10 second forecasts produced over a 60-second horizon.
+The figures illustrate the results before thresholding, after thresholding, and include the ground truth for comparison.
+These figures provide an illustration of how our method captures the sensor state dynamics.

-\textit{Choice of Rank Parameter, $r$}: We next investigate the performance of our approach for different choices of the input $r$ in \eqref{eq_RMCP_SVD_0} and \eqref{eq_KMCP}.
-We do so for the case $L = 30$ and $H = 10$ seconds.
-The objective values achieved when the algorithm converges for different values of $r$ are depicted in Fig. \ref{F:objr}.
-We see that the lowest objective value is achived when $r = 30$ indicating a highly sparse matrix (an order of magnitude smaller than both $nh \sim |\DD|Ln$ and $|\DD|T_{\tr} + T_{\te}$).
+\textit{Impact of Rank Parameter ($r$) and Algorithm Convergence}: We next investigate the performance of our approach for different choices of the input $r$ in \eqref{eq_RMCP_SVD_0} and \eqref{eq_KMCP}.
+We do so for the case $L = 60$ and $H = 10$ seconds.
+The objective values achieved when the algorithm converges for different values of $r$ are depicted in Fig.~\ref{conver}.
+We see that the lowest objective value is achieved when $r = 60$ indicating a highly sparse matrix (an order of magnitude smaller than both $nh \sim |\DD|Ln = 3,840$ and $|\DD|T_{\tr} + T_{\te} = 1,140$).
+Fig.~\ref{conv2} further illustrates the sublinear convergence rate when $r=15$.